What is the project about?

 What will I be asked to do?

-• Complete two questionnaires over the phone at a time that suits you.
-These are to make sure that the study is suitable for you and your child.
+• Complete a screening questionnaire over the phone at a time that suits you.
+This is to make sure that the study is suitable for you and your child.

 • Complete online surveys at the beginning, 3, 6 and 12 months.